wduckitt/epics-ethercat/README.md

-# .devcontainer
+# Devcontainer

+We provide a devcontainer for developing the Ethercat EPICS module.
+See the section below for instructions on how to use the devcontainer.
+Alternatively, you can set up the environment locally See the section at the bottom of this README for instructions on how to set up the environment locally.

-## Using the .devcontainer
+## Using the Devcontainer
-For the first time, open the folder in VSCode and click on the green button at the bottom right corner of the window.
+For the first time, open the folder in VSCode and click on the green button at the bottom left corner of the window.

+Open the folder in the container.

 This will build the container and open a new window in the container.

 ### Building the container
 Depending on what you have been working on, you may need to rebuild the applications.